mjohnstone14/Sharp/README.md

 [Site link](https://agile-meadow-72160.herokuapp.com/)
 # Team Progress (Iteration 3)
 Kayla
 * Added a sidebar, collapsible create button, and buttons on the top bar for the 'How To' and 'About' pages.
+* Fixed small spacing and ordering errors
+* 'About' and 'How-To' pages have correlating html files now which will be polished later
+* Deleted Calendar and Articles modules

 Marwan